Medicine in Society Guide Malta 2021/22

 Guidance for grading the poster

-Theme explored thoroughly and logically and relevant to the students’ own experiences and the needs of the patient/client groups they have met.
-Literature referenced.
+Content | Theme explored thoroughly and logically and relevant to the students’ own experiences and the needs of the patient/client groups they have met.
+Literature referenced. | Theme is explored in a logical manner with reference to the students’ own experiences. | Theme is explored in a haphazard manner; reference to the students’ own experience is muddled.
+No reference to the literature. |

-Students’ ability to present work clearly is less developed and their interest in their subject is superficial.
+Verbal presentation skills | Students present their work in a very clear, understandable and interesting fashion.
+They show great enthusiasm for the subject and engage with their audience fully. | Students present their work in a clear, understandable and interesting fashion.
+They show enthusiasm for the subject and are able to engage with their audience. | Students’ ability to present work clearly is less developed and their interest in their subject is superficial.
 Their enthusiasm and level of engagement with the audience is limited.

-Not very interesting, is not very well laid out and lacks balance between written, pictorial and diagrammatical images.
-It does little to enhance understanding and engagement with the subject under consideration.
+Poster presentation skills | Visually very interesting, excellently laid out, contains a balance of different written, pictorial and diagrammatical images and leads to an increased understanding and engagement with the subject under consideration. | Visually interesting, reasonably laid out, contains a balance of different written, pictorial and diagrammatical images and leads to understanding and engagement with the subject under consideration. | Not very interesting, is not very well laid out and lacks balance between written, pictorial and diagrammatical images.
+It does little to enhance understanding and engagement with the subject under consideration. |

 7.3.
 Professional Assessment

 As part of the final assessment tutors must complete a Professionalism Assessment on each student.
-Tutors are asked to give students formative feedback on their professionalism when they review progress during the year so students have opportunities to modify their behaviour before they are formally assessed at the end of the year.
+Tutors are asked to give students formative feedback on their professionalism when they review progress during the year so students have opportunities to modify their behaviour before they are formally assessed at the end of the year.8.
+Appendices

 These are the appendices.